MiladTootoonchi/Live-Trading-Platform/README.md

 <h3 align = "center"> Usage of AI </h3>

-In this report, we used the AI tool ChatGPT as a writing assistant.
+According to NMBU guidelines on the use of artificial intelligence (AI) we confirm the usage of the AI tool ChatGPT as a writing assistant.
 The tool was applied to improve grammar, sentence clarity, and academic phrasing, but it did not generate content, arguments, or analysis for us.
 All ideas, data interpretations, and theoretical explanations in the report are our own and based on the sources listed in the reference section.
 The use of ChatGPT is limited to language refinement and does not influence the academic content of the work.

 <h3 align = "center"> Preface </h3>